 Pressure analysis of a 9 5/8” casing cementing operation.

-Information gathering starts with the basic details of the job design, including casings information, wellbore details, formation and temperature pressures.
+Information gathering for cement evaluation starts with the basic details of the job design, including casings information, wellbore details, formation and temperature pressures.

 Proper post-job analysis continues with kind of an investigation process where key information is gathered from job reports from different sources, including cement job reports, DDR, DMR, mud logging, time log, etc.